wp-plugins/woocommerce-multilingual/readme.txt

 This 'glue' plugin makes it possible to run fully multilingual e-commerce sites using [WooCommerce](http://wordpress.org/extend/plugins/woocommerce/) and [WPML](http://wpml.org).
 It makes products and store pages translatable, lets visitors switch languages and order products in their language.

->> This version of WooCommerce Multilingual has been update to work with WooCommerce 2.x.
+>> This version of WooCommerce Multilingual has been updated to work with WooCommerce 2.x.
 We are keeping backward compatibility with WooCommerce 1.x.

 = Features =